dirac-institute/photoz_template_learning/README.md

-NOTE: This is out of date and needs to be cleaned up!
+NOTE: This is very out of date and needs to be fixed!

 Repo that contains all the code and plots for the template learning paper about my algorithm to learn photo-z templates from broadband galaxy photometry.